 Farm (and Ocean) to Table

 Despite all the changes, the South Fork is still home to fishermen who make a living offshore and family farms that have been around for generations—providing ample resources for chefs such as Joe Isidori at Bridgehampton’s Southfork Kitchen.
 He has gained a following for his unswerving commitment to sustainable seafood, fresh produce, and Long Island wines.
 The most coveted reservation continues to be East Hampton’s 24-year-old Nick & Toni’s, which is a who’s who: Howard Stern, Lou Reed, and Naomi Watts, just to name a few.
 Chef Joseph Realmuto sources from the best local purveyors for such dishes as dandelion greens and pork-belly croutons in a white-anchovy vinaigrette.
 In Montauk, Jennifer Meadows, the adorable chef-owner of Fishbar, is so friendly with the fishermen that she radios them when they’re at sea to check out what they’ve caught.
-This summer, she’s opening Bliss Kitchen, an eclectic takeaway with a fleet of taco-delivery bikes buzzing around town.
+Her second venue, Bliss Kitchen is an eclectic takeaway with a fleet of taco-delivery bikes buzzing around town.
 One of the toughest tables to get in Montauk is at Dave’s Grill.
 In-the-know diners start dialing at 4:15 p.m.—when the reservation line opens—to sample hearty cioppino and onion-and-potato-crusted flounder.

 There’s nothing like a platter of good old fried oysters or steamers by the sea.
 At Canal Café, tucked into a Hampton Bays marina, you’ll get one of the most generous lobster rolls around—plus great water views and salty air in your hair.
 In a weathered cottage on Sag Harbor’s wharf, groupies line up at the Dock House for the clam chowder and steamed lobsters; the live specimens are kept in an antique bathtub next to the front door.
 You can’t get a better endorsement than chef Bobby Flay, who has been spotted at Bostwick’s Chowder House, East Hampton’s destination for shoreside favorites.
 On the stretch between Montauk and Amagansett, look for the yellow-and-white-striped umbrellas: the open-air Clam Bar serves simple seafood (I prefer it to the more famous Lunch, a.k.a. the Lobster Roll, down the street).
 Bring a bottle of rosé to Duryea’s Lobster Deck, set on a rocky Montauk outcropping and renowned for its well-priced lobster.
 Just be prepared for a long wait.